 I walk up and see this guy in line with no face.
 I mean it is concave, a sinkhole where his nose should be, and pinprick eyes inside scar tissue.
 Tufts of stringy hair pad the back of his head.
-Carries himself like some wrongfully accused prisoner; downcast stare, back straight, strange dignity.
+Carries himself like some prisoner; downcast stare, back straight, strange dignity.
 His presence gives the interior a drama reserved for severe car accidents or falls from great heights.

 He pays the cashier with coins and pushes through the smudged doors, a straw connecting his malformed mouth to a Polar Pop.
 He vanishes around the corner on foot into Tucson darkness, an alley between chainlink fences and yapping dogs.